zeeev/wham/README.md

 #### ED:

-  All the soft clipping clusters that could be the end position of the SV
+  All the split read clusters that could be the end position of the SV.

 #### BE:

-  The best canidate endpoint clipping cluster based on parsimony
+  The best canidate endpoint clipping cluster based on parsimony.

 ====